Calvinjwala/library/README.md

 ### Minorities in Tech
 Tech is a field that is still very much a white boys' club.
 I like collecting articles that eloquently describe various complications/struggles that minorities face in the tech field resources for minorities in the field.
 [Minorities in Tech](minorities-in-tech.md)

+I also collect articles on this subject that I don't particularly agree with to better understand the other side of this issue.
+[Debate](debate.md)

 ### Work
 Career development is a tricky thing for an introvert like me - I like collecting articles around how to excel in the workplace, how to become a better writer, and how to be a better public speaker.
 And, of course, how to stay balanced.